Microdesmia rigida

-Microdesmia rigida, the oiticica, is a species of plant in the family Chrysobalanaceae.
+Microdesmia rigida, synonym Licania rigida, the oiticica, is a species of plant in the family Chrysobalanaceae.
 It is endemic to Brazil.
 The oiticica grows deep in floods of rivers and streams, forming long, narrow avenues to the edge of ravines or floodplains staining the dark-green color of its large and dense foliage.

 Description

 Microdesmia rigida is generally considered a tree, and can reach 15 m in height.
 Leaves alternate, measuring 12 cm long by 6 wide.
 Flowers 3 mm in diameter, yellow, arranged in spikes branches.
 Fruit drupaceous, fusiform or oval, from 2–7 cm.
 The rind of the fruit is green even when ripe but becomes dark yellow when dry.

 The wood is white and fiber interlacing, very resistant to crushing.
 The leaves, extremely rigid and coriaceous, lend themselves to polishing artifacts of horn.
 Its value, however, in the past, derived from its seeds, rich in oil (60%) suitable for paint and varnish.
 On average, a foot of Oiticica produces 75 kg of nuts per season, but exceptionally, examples were recorded with production of up to 1,500 kilograms.